 After you have organized your files, the only thing left to do is a little maintenance every once in a while.
 Keeping your computer files organized will increase your productivity and allow your system to run at its best.

-For more information on maintaining your computer and keeping your data organized, check out the links on the next page.
+For more information on maintaining your computer and keeping your data organized, check out the links below.